On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Preliminaries, Notation and Conventions

-We fix an algebraically closed base field $k$ of an arbitrary characteristic.
-For the definition and properties of a Deligne-Mumford stack (a DM stack) and a morphism of DM stacks, we refer to \cite{Olsson}, \cite{DM} and \cite[Appendix A]{V}.
-Our interest will be on the connected proper one-dimensional DM stacks that are generically schematic.
-We mention some important defining properties and convention used in this article.
+For the definition and properties of a Deligne-Mumford stack (a DM stack), we refer to \cite{Olsson}, \cite{DM} and \cite[Appendix A]{V}.
+Our interest is on the smooth proper one-dimensional DM stacks that are generically schematic.